Home Accessibility Modifications for Independent Living

-Long gone are the days when someone with increasing mobility needs must consider leaving their beloved home for an assisted living facility or some other type of arrangement.
-With good use of universal design elements throughout the home, as well as more individualized devices that can help keep seniors safe, individuals are living and thriving in their own spaces for longer.
+Long gone are the days when someone with increasing mobility challenges and needs must consider leaving their beloved home for an assisted living facility or some other type of arrangement.
+With good use of universal design elements and home accessibility considerations throughout the home, as well as devices that help keep seniors safe, individuals are living and thriving in their own homes for longer.

-Modernize is well aware of the issues that surround aging and thus, the need for good universal design and home accessibility.
-For instance, the CDC reports that one out of four older adults has a fall every year, that home hazards are one of the conditions that make a fall more likely, and that falls are the most common cause of traumatic brain injuries.
+We are well aware of the issues that surround aging and thus, the need for good universal design and home accessibility.
+For instance, the CDC reports that one out of four older adults has a fall every year.
+Home hazards are one of the conditions that make a fall more likely, and falls are the most common cause of traumatic brain injuries.

 Let’s take a look at a few ways to foster home accessibility and safety – not just for seniors, but for everyone who might live in the household.
 Some of these options include walk-in tubs, stair chair lifts, and medical alert devices.

 When looking at elements of the bathroom designed to bolster home accessibility for those who want to age in place, a walk-in tub is a must.

 Conveniently, these tubs usually fit into the same space as your existing tub.
 But the safety features also make it a long-term investment not only in the comfort and safety of your bathroom, but also in the potential resale value of your home down the road.

 What is a Walk-in Tub?

 Walk-in tubshave doors that open over a very low threshold.
 This makes it much easier to step into the tub, especially for those with mobility challenges.
 Once the door is closed, a tight seal makes it leak-proof, allowing you to fill it up with water without worry about damaging your floors.

 The tub has a raised seat, built-in grab bars, textured flooring for slip-resistance, and other features that are dependent upon the style you choose.
 Features to consider include a detachable water spout, quick-drain option, aromatherapy, and anti-scald water temperature protection.